dbt-labs/docs.getdbt.com/website/docs/docs/get-started/develop-in-the-cloud.md

 ## Access the Cloud IDE

-Now that you've set up your development environment and credentails, you should be able to access the Cloud IDE:
+Now that you've set up your development environment and credentials, you should be able to access the Cloud IDE:

 1. Log in with your [dbt Cloud account](https://cloud.getdbt.com/).
 If you don't have one, [sign up](https://www.getdbt.com/signup/) for an account for free.
 2. Click **Develop** at the top of the page